These Activists Swim with Sharks So You'll Stop Killing Them

 Andersen and Walker on their boat.
 Photo by Allen Walker

-So they throw themselves in the water with sharks, swim frighteningly close to them, and—shockingly—do not get eaten.
-As Andersen explained, “unless we trigger their predatory behaviors by doing something unwittingly, they—the sharks and crocs—do not pose a threat.”
+So they throw themselves in the water with sharks, swim frighteningly close to them, and – shockingly – do not get eaten.
+As Andersen explained, “unless we trigger their predatory behaviours by doing something unwittingly, they – the sharks and crocs – do not pose a threat.”

 Water Dragon showcases saltwater crocodiles in southern Mexico